Gokul595/promotion_engine/README.md

    rake test
    ```

-5. Start the Rails server:
+6. tart the Rails server:
    ```bash
    rails server
    ```

-6. Open the application in your browser:
+7. Open the application in your browser:
    ```
    http://localhost:3000
    ```